Notification texts go here Contact Us Buy Now!

 2. Divide and Conquer Algorithm

-• Example: Merge Sort aur Quick Sort algorithms.
+Example: Merge Sort and Quick Sort Algorithms.

 3. Greedy Algorithm